-SM Regulation 35 requires that an SMS is audited at least once every 5 years by an accredited auditor to confirm:
+Regulations 35 requires that an SMS is audited at least once every 5 years by an accredited auditor to confirm:

-- 1. the SMS complies with NZS 7901, or SM Regulations 33 and 34; - 2. the SMS operator is implementing and maintaining the SMS as written; and
+- 1. the SMS complies with NZS 7901, or Regulations 33 and 34; - 2. the SMS operator is implementing and

-NZS 7901:2008

-Electricity and gas industries - Safety management systems for public safety
+NZS 7901:2008 Electricity and gas industries - Safety management systems for public safety